rashminayakmdb/Purview/README.md

    <img width="373" alt="Screenshot 2022-09-12 at 3 04 15 PM" src="https://user-images.githubusercontent.com/101181433/189621346-c3d9fef8-7fb4-4235-a5da-6e39bf2624a6.png">

-## 5: Deploy your app to Azure ap service
+## 5: Deploy your app to Azure app service

   - In Visual Studio under Azure subscription-> app services, you should see your new app service that you created in the Azure portal.
   - Right click on the app service, Click "Deploy to Web App".